Tesla unveiled a fold-out solar trailer equipped with nine panels and a SpaceX Starlink satellite internet system.

 In Spain, the startup Polar Developments has created a retractable compact trailer which houses 12 solar panels with a total capacity of 4.4 kW.
 The system is scalable and can reach a capacity of up to 6.5 kW.

 It can be used to supply power to electric cars, scooters or bicycles.
 It can also provide energy support to homes during power outages, among other uses.
-The PolarGreen Tow trailer can transform into “an authentic portable micro solar farm” in less than an hour.
+The PolarGreen Tow trailer transforms into “an authentic portable micro solar farm” in less than an hour.

 This content is copyrighted and may not be reused.
 If you wish to cooperate with us and wish to reuse some of our content, please contact: [email protected]